ejhusom/explainagents/PHASE4_SUMMARY.md

 **Interpretation:**
 - Agent detected most key events (77.78%)
-- Didn't explicitly mention timeline structure
+- Didn't describe events in correct chronological sequence
 - Identified some metrics (spawn time)
 - No anomalies to detect (correct)
 - Overall comprehensiveness of 56.67% is reasonable baseline